Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 • Recognized excellence worthy of emulation in standards, practice, and contributions to the field of nonprofit, philanthropy, and fundraising

-If you have a supporting document to attach to the nomination form, each file must be less than 10 MB and the total size of all attachments must be less than 15 MB.
-Supporting documents must be attached at the time of submittal.
+Supporting documents must be attached at the time of submittal. ach file must be less than 10 MB and the total size of all attachments must be less than 15 MB.

 SELECTION PROCESS

-The Award Committee's Review Sub-Committee (up to five members) comprising BID committee members and external professionals in the field conducts in-depth qualitative assessment in order to select nominees and, subsequently, vote to determine the award winner.
-If appropriate, the Sub-Committee may select one individual award and one organization recipient in the the Emerging Leaders and Denise Stennis awards categories in a given year.
-In the event that two nominations are tied for first place in a given category, the Review Sub-Committee will review each nomination for a second time and provide new rating numbers for each nomination criteria.
+The recipients of the Awards are selected by the Breakin' It Down Awards Review Subcommittee, comprising BID committee members and external professionals, volunteers, and consultants in the field conducts in-depth qualitative assessment in order to select nominees and, subsequently, vote to determine the award winner.
+If appropriate, the Subcommittee may select one individual award and one organization recipient in the Emerging Leaders and Denise Stennis Awards categories in a given year.
+In the event that two nominations are tied for first place in a given category, the Review Subcommittee will review each nomination for a second time and provide new rating numbers for each nomination criteria.
 The nomination with the highest total ranking number will be the awardee.
-Results of the tie-breaker rating will be annotated on a separate worksheet ("TIE-BREAKER worksheet") and will be signed by Awards Committee Chair or Planning Committee Co-Chair for authenticity.
+Results of the tie-breaker rating will be annotated on a separate worksheet ("TIE-BREAKER worksheet") and will be signed by Awards Subcommittee chair or Planning Committee vice chair for authenticity.
 In a rare occurrence, the two nominations tied for first place may be concurrently awarded in a category, subject to the approval of the Breakin’ It Down Planning Committee.
-At the discretion of Awards Committee, an Honorable Mention may be recognized.
-The Award Committee may recommend not to present an award if the nominations do not meet the stated award criteria.
-The awards need not be offered if the BID Planning Committee so decides in a particular year.
+At the discretion of Awards Subcommittee, an Honorable Mention may be recognized.
+The Awards Subcommittee may recommend not to present an award if the nominations do not meet the stated award criteria.
+The awards need not be offered if the BIreakin' It Down Planning Committee so decides in a particular year.
 All decisions of the Award and Breakin' It Down Planning Committees are final and not subject to appeal.

 Conflict of Interest Disclosure

-Any perceived or real conflicts of interest should be reported and discussed with the Review Committee chair.
+Any perceived or real conflicts of interest should be reported and discussed with the Review Subommittee chair.
 This includes but is not limited to whether a review committee member is a relative, partner, program collaborate, funder, employee, former employer, or former consultant.
-Additionally, if a review committee member is currently employed by the same employer or institution of one of the nominees, the committee chair should be made aware of the situation.
-The committee chair will inform committee members of these relationships.
+Additionally, if a Review Subcommittee member is currently employed by the same employer or institution of one of the nominees, the Review Subcommittee chair should be made aware of the situation.
+The Subcommittee chair will inform committee members of these relationships.

 NOMINATION EXPIRATION